 Fill strategies include:

 50000 record display - Most DBMS systems limit interactive tables to 5000 records, reasoning that interactive browsing of more than 5000 records is unrealistic.
 Manifold is so fast that it loads 50000 records from the table, even though from a human interface perspective pouring through more than a few thousand records interactively genuinely is unrealistic.
 Important: this is not a limit to the size of the table, it is just the maximum number of records shown in a single table window.
 Manifold chooses 50000 records as a default because more records than that result in nonsense scroll bars, too thin to be useful.
-To see the total number of records in a table, open the table and in the Contents pane click on the Component pane.
+To see the total number of records in a table, open the table and click on the Info pane.

 Manifold .map files and Manifold System Data tables - Manifold uses a fast fill strategy that pulls record values directly from the table.
 This is super fast.